Hong Kong Student Visa

 Within 10 – 14 days of submission, the School will receive an acknowledgement letter from Immigration.
 This letter will include a reference number.
 Receipt of this letter means all systems are go, and the HK Immigration Dept are processing your visa.
 With the reference number, you can check the application process online.

 Well, it is usually a 6 to 8-week process.
-The HK Immigration Dept issue some visas within six weeks while others take longer as the Immigration Dept Case Officer dealing with your application might decide more information is needed.
+The HK Immigration Dept issue some visas within six weeks while others take longer.
+The reason for this is that the Immigration Dept Case Officer dealing with your application might decide more information is needed.
 So, if the School contacts you for more documents, don’t worry too much.
 It is quite normal, and usually it is something simple.

 Your HK student visa is only valid for the duration of your course.
 6-month course = 6-month visa etc.

 Easy one.
-Just come into Hong Kong and show your passport with the visa inside at the Immigration counter.
-The friendly Immigration officer will stamp the visa page and activate your visa.
+Just come into Hong Kong and show your visa on your phone or the paper copy.
+The friendly Immigration officer will update your arrival on their system and pass you a visa receipt..

 Sure, you can obtain an extension of stay visa quite easily in HK.
 The School will help with that, of course.
 Just make sure you tell your School at least four weeks before the expiry date or it won’t be possible.
 And don’t overstay your visa expiry date or that will be the end of your study in Hong Kong for a long, long time!